huggingface/diffusers/examples/svdiff/README.md

 ## Single Image Editing
 ### Training
 In Single Image Editing, your instance prompt should be just the description of your input image **without the identifier**.
+For example, you can download an image from [here](https://unsplash.com/photos/1JJJIHh7-Mk).

 ```bash
 export MODEL_NAME="runwayml/stable-diffusion-v1-5"